JordanPickles/JordanPickles/README.md

-:airplane: Commercial Data Analyst in the Aviation Industry
+:airplane: Senior Data Analyst in the Aviation and Travel Industry

 :books: Graduated from the [Ai Core](https://www.theaicore.com) data science career acelerator